jayvalentine/advent-of-code-2020/README.md

 to contain this.

 Each day's binary has its own unit tests.
-Once I start refactoring, the library will also no doubt have its own tests.
+Once I start refactoring, the library will also have its own tests.
 Perhaps at some point I might see the need for some kind of integration test, but I think this is unlikely.